parsajiravand/nuxt-content-standalone/README.md

 ## Usage

-- To use "Nuxt Content Standalone" in your Nuxt.js application, follow these steps:
+- To use "Nuxt Content Stand" in your Nuxt application, follow these steps:

 - Install the package as mentioned in the installation section.